Table of Contents

 What do you need before you can reopen?
 Supplies and technology can vary depending on your business, so you should review this list to see what tools might be helpful.

 With social distancing rules lowering building capacity for many businesses, a reliable way to know how many people are in your store or restaurant is to use an occupancy counter.
-The technology, which can be either infrared, video or thermal-based, senses when people enter or exit your building to give you an accurate headcount.
+The technology, which can be either infrared, image processing or thermal-based, senses when people enter or exit your building to give you an accurate headcount.
 You can then safely enforce lowered capacity requirements.
 A people counter helps you meet coronavirus guidelines, with high-precision real-time reporting on combined IN and OUT data from unlimited entry points.
 A customer-facing display can also provide your customers with helpful information about the current occupancy levels before entering.
 We developed the SafeEntry system to meet the demands of the current COVID-19 crisis.
 It displays the number of patrons that are “safe to admit” at any time, lets you set your own capacity limits and uses no additional hardware.

 Personal protective equipment can take different forms for different businesses.
 They often include disposable masks and gloves for employees.
 If you can provide these accommodations to your employees, hold training on how to wear them.
 If your employees wear cloth face coverings, provide support and directions for how to wash them.
 They should be washed and dried at the highest temperature settings after every use.